-The BLM is aware of only one published study that tested tubal ligation in domestic mares (McCue et al. 2000), and no studies of laser ablation in mares.
+The BLM is aware of only one published study that tested tubal ligation in domestic mares (McCue et al. 2000) and no studies of laser ablation in mares.
 The safety and effectiveness of these procedures is largely unknown for domestic or wild horses.
 In 2016, BLM considered conducting research at the Oregon Wild Horse and Burro Corral Facility that would have included novel studies of mare sterilization via tubal ligation and via laser ablation of the oviduct papilla (BLM 2016).
-The EA that analyzed that research made clear that the purpose and need of that study was to "...conduct research on three methods of permanent mare sterilization..."
+The EA that analyzed that research made clear that the purpose and need of that study was to "...conduct research on three methods of permanent mare sterilization...."
 Tubal ligation and laser ablation were promising in principle, but had not been tested.
 Neither method has been proven elsewhere to be effective in wild or feral mares.
-Partners withdrew from the BLM-funded study that would have examined the safety and efficacy of those procedures and the study did not take place.
+Partners withdrew from the BLM-funded study that would have examined the safety and efficacy of those procedures, and the study did not take place.
 Because this study did not take place and the techniques have not been tested on wild horse mares, they are remote or speculative.
+These methods would not respond to the purpose and need for action described above.
 In contrast, ovariectomy via colpotomy is a well-established veterinary method that has been in practice for over a century, including in feral mares (Collins and Kasbohm 2016).